18 March 2026 · Wearables · Top 7 AU Team

 Compared to Garmin watches that last weeks, the Ultra 2's battery life is modest.
 But compared to every other Apple Watch model, it's a significant improvement.

-The Ultra 2 vs Cheaper Alternatives
+The Ultra 2 vs the Current Lineup

-vs Apple Watch SE 2 (A$399)
+vs Apple Watch SE 3 (A$399–$449)

-The SE 2 does about 80% of what the Ultra 2 does for less than a third of the price.
+The SE 3 does about 80% of what the Ultra 2 does for less than a third of the price.
 You get heart rate monitoring, GPS workout tracking, fall detection, crash detection, and the full suite of Apple Watch apps.
 What you lose: the larger, brighter display, titanium build, dual-frequency GPS, depth gauge, temperature sensor, Action Button, and the extra battery life.
-For most people — including most regular gym-goers and casual runners — the SE 2 is more than enough.
+For most people — including most regular gym-goers and casual runners — the SE 3 is more than enough.

-vs Apple Watch Series 10 (A$649)
+vs Apple Watch Series 11 (A$679)

 vs Samsung Galaxy Watch Ultra (A$899)

-Samsung's answer to the Ultra is A$400 cheaper and offers a similar rugged titanium design with a larger battery.
+Samsung's answer to the Ultra is significantly cheaper and offers a similar rugged titanium design with a larger battery.
 If you're on Android, it's the obvious choice.
-But if you're in the Apple ecosystem, it's not a real alternative — Wear OS and watchOS are different worlds, and Galaxy Watch doesn't integrate with iPhone.
+But if you're in the Apple ecosystem, it's not a real alternative — Wear OS and watchOS are different worlds, and Galaxy Watch doesn't integrate meaningfully with iPhone.

 vs Garmin Fenix 8 (A$1,199)